blog feature image

 What is Private Domain Registration and How Does It Work?

 The public WHOIS database makes it possible and convenient for anyone to search up domain owners’ contact information.
-Unfortunately, this has become a tool for spammers and scammers to create their contact lists, especially for public domain names.
-So considering registering for a private domain is indeed a smart choice.
+Unfortunately, this has become a tool for spammers and scammers to create their contact lists.
+According to recent cybersecurity data, over 50% of all email spam originates from harvested WHOIS data, and 89% of organizations experienced spear-phishing attacks in 2021, many of which utilized publicly available domain registration information.

 If you’re sitting there and wondering “what is a private domain?”, it is a premium service that protects registrants’ personal information from being out in the open in the WHOIS public database.
 Domain privacy’s main purpose is to prevent registrants from unnecessary scammers, marketers, and any future inconveniences that public domains may encounter.